immunotec18/go-hypervisor/README.md

         log.Fatal("Hypervisor not supported on this system")
     }

-    // Create a new VM (only one VM per process allowed) vm, err := hypervisor.NewVM()
+    // Create a new VM (this implementation allows only one VM per process) vm, err := hypervisor.NewVM()
     if err != nil {
         log.Fatal("Failed to create VM:", err)